Vatsalparsaniya/Data-Structure/README.md

 - Add your name to the CONTRIBUTORS.md file
 - Create Data-structure Program in a language of your choice

-Choose one or all , make a pull request for your work and wait for it to be merged!
+Choose one or all and begin  to make a pull request for your work and wait for it to be merged!

 ### check [CONTRIBUTING.md](/CONTRIBUTING.md)